memgraph/docs/docs/database-functionalities/import-data.md

 This isn't recommended, as the user must manually handle the varying number of values in a row.

-Let's assume that the CSV file's contents are as follows:
+Let's assume that the CSV file contents are as follows:

 ```plaintext
 1|2|3